 I checked out Ivacy's website using Blacklight.
 Ivacy had four trackers on its website taking note of visitors' happenings.
 There were another 10 in its Android app.
 That is a total of 14 trackers Ivacy uses.
 This isn't illegal, and most companies tend to have some sort of tracker, but I find it more comforting when a VPN service, like Hide.me or Windscribe, doesn't use any.

 How fast is Ivacy?

-How good is Ivacy for streaming and torrenting?
+How good is Ivacy for streaming?